Chaotic/turbulent cross-helical MHD dynamo: from laboratory to the Sun: Distributed chaos in MHD laboratory and numerical simulations

 Here, ${\cal P}$ is the pressure normalized by the density, $\eta$ is the magnetic diffusivity, and $\nu$ is the dimensionless viscosity,

 The mechanical forcing generated in the experiment by the two impellers rotating in opposite directions (see Fig. 2) was replicated in the DNS using two Taylor-Green vortices.\\

-Figure 3 shows (as the solid black curve) the power spectrum of the axial magnetic field fluctuations measured by the probe P (Fig. 2).
 The same Fig. 3 additionally shows (as the solid gray curve) a power spectrum for the analogous signal obtained in the direct numerical simulation.
 The spectral data were taken from Fig. 8 of Ref. \cite{min}.
 The frequency in the Fig. 3 was normalized by the `forcing' frequency $F_0 = u_{rms}/L$ ($u_{rms}$ is the root mean square of the velocity fluctuations, and 2$L$ is the side of the spatial domain) for the DNS and $F_0 =10$ Hz (the impellers' rotation rate) for the experiment.

-As well as in the previously discussed experiment, in this experiment and the corresponding direct numerical simulation, the velocity fluctuations are strong, and a well-defined mean velocity is absent in the bulk of the chaotic/turbulent flow.
+In this experiment and the corresponding direct numerical simulation, the velocity fluctuations are strong, and a well-defined mean velocity is absent in the bulk of the chaotic/turbulent flow.
 Therefore, Taylor's `frozen-in' hypothesis cannot be applied to these flows as well (see, for instance, Ref. \cite{pl}).
 Hence, the spectra in Fig. 3 can be interpreted as true Euler frequency spectra.
 The dashed curve in Fig. 3 indicates the stretched exponential spectrum Eq.
-(11) corresponding to cross-helicity dominated distributed chaos. \\
+(12) corresponding to cross-helicity dominated distributed chaos.

 The boundary conditions and physical parameters in the experiment and direct numerical simulation are considerably different (moreover, the numerical MHD dynamo generates an equatorial dipole whereas the experimental MHD dynamo generates an axial dipole).
 Nevertheless, the properly normalized spectra in Fig. 3 coincide extremely well.
 This can indicate a universal character of the spectrum Eq.
-(11).\\
+(12).

 It is noteworthy to highlight that the von K\'{a}rm\'{a}n flow exhibits substantial (local) helicity and differential rotation, traits frequently observed in the interiors of stars and planets.
 For electrically conductive fluids and plasmas, these characteristics (under certain conditions) can significantly improve the conversion of kinetic energy from the fluid's (plasmas') motion into magnetic energy and support the MHD dynamo.\\